 Vessel operating expenses include costs for crewing, insurance, lubricants, spare parts, provisions, stores, repairs, maintenance, statutory and classification expense, drydocking, intermediate and special surveys and other minor miscellaneous items.
-We expect that crewing costs will continue to increase in the future due to the shortage in the supply of qualified personnel.
+We expect that crewing costs will continue to increase in the future due to the limited supply of and increase in demand for well-qualified crew.
 In addition, we expect that insurance costs, drydocking and maintenance costs will increase as our vessels age.
-In addition, a portion of our vessel operating expenses, primarily crew wages to our Greek crew members, are in currencies other than the U.S. dollar.
+In addition, a portion of our vessel operating expenses, primarily crew wages paid to our Greek crew members, are in currencies other than the U.S. dollar.
 These expenses may increase or decrease as a result of fluctuation of the U.S. dollar against these currencies.